sruthilayabhaava/kv-music-academy/index.md

 - Dattu Varisai
 - Upper Sthayi Varisai
 - Alankarams
+- Geethams
-- Music Theory
+- Swarajathis

-###### Carnatic Intermediate

 - Varnams
+- Krithis - beginner and advanced
+- Bhajans
-- Krithis
+- Pancharatna Krithis
+- Theory lessons

-######  The Guru
+######  Director/Owner

 KV Music Academy is founded in California, USA by Chitra.
-Chitra has training in Carnatic music from an early age.
-She trained under Smt.
-Jaya Shankar in Calcutta, renowned musicologist Late Vidwan Panchapakesa Iyer and then Smt.
-Balamani in Bombay.
-She has won several competitions in Calcutta and Bombay, and performed full length concerts in Bombay.
-Chitra moved to USA in 1989 to pursue MS Computer Science, pursued in career in high tech for nearly four decades and recently retired from Apple.
-She has parallely performed at various venue in USA.
+Smt Chitra (Krishnan) Ramabadran has received training under Late Smt.
+Jaya Shankar in Calcutta, renowned musicologist Late Vidwan Panchapakesa Iyer and Late Smt.
+T. R.Balamani in Bombay.
 Chitra completed her Diploma and Post Diploma from Bharatiya Music and Arts Society, Bombay earning the title "Sangeeta Vidya Praveena".
-She is currently pursuing M.A. in Music and teaching carnatic music and shlokas.
+Chitra has won several competitions in Calcutta and Bombay, performed mini and full length concerts in Bombay and USA.
+Chitra holds a Masters in Computer Science and pursued several management roles in high tech most recently with Apple.
+Chitra is currently pursuing M.A. in Music.

 ###### Links to Guru's renditions
 - [Ganesh Bhajan](https://youtu.be/4G8PK2wepaA)